-The Pasture, Rangeland, and Forage insurance was designed to help protect a producer’s operation from the risks of forage loss due to the lack of precipitation.
+Pasture, Rangeland, and Forage insurance (PRF insurance) was designed to help protect a producer’s operation from the risks of forage loss due to the lack of precipitation.

-The Pasture, Rangeland, Forage (PRF) Pilot Insurance Program is designed to provide insurance coverage on your pasture, rangeland, or forage acres grown for the intended use of grazing by livestock or haying.
-This program is designed to give you the ability to buy insurance protection for losses of forage produced for grazing or harvested for hay, which result in increased costs for feed, destocking, depopulating, or other actions.
+The Pasture, Rangeland, Forage Pilot Insurance Program provides insurance coverage on your pasture, rangeland, or forage acres grown for the intended use of grazing by livestock or haying.
+This program is designed to give producers the ability to buy insurance protection for losses of forage produced for grazing or harvested for hay, which result in increased costs for feed, destocking, depopulating, or other actions.
 The PRF program utilizes a rainfall index to determine precipitation for coverage purposes and does not measure production or loss of products themselves.

 PRF insurance is available in the 48 contiguous states with the exception of a few grids that cross international borders.

 The Rainfall Index uses National Oceanic and Atmospheric Administration Climate Prediction Center (NOAA CPC) data and each grid covers an area equal to .25º in latitude by .25° in longitude.
 Acres will be assigned to one or more grids based on the location to be insured.
-A producer must select at least two, 2-month periods where precipitation is important to their operation.
+A producer must select at least two, 2-month periods where precipitation is most critical to their operation.
 These periods are called index intervals.
 It is important for ranchers and farmers to understand that payments are not based on individual rain gauges on their farm or a single weather station, but the interpolated data for the entire NOAA CPC grid which may not be traced back to a single reporting station.

 The Pasture, Rangeland, and Forage insurance was designed to help protect a producer’s operation from the risks of forage loss due to the lack of precipitation, which is why it is sometimes referred to as PRF rainfall insurance.
 However, it is not designed to insure against ongoing or severe drought, as the coverage is based on precipitation expected during specific intervals only.

 Pasture, rangeland, and forage cover approximately 55 percent of all U.S. land.
 Forage grows differently in different areas, so it’s important for farmers and ranchers to know which types and techniques work best for their region.